iccmr-quantum/OSC-Qasm/README.md

 ![UK02.png](./docs/imgs/UK02.png)

 In this example, since we've created the network in the previous step we will just join the previously created network.
 It is important to note that the first field is not the network name, but the `Network ID` (retrieved in the LogMeIn website or by hovering the mouse over the network name in the hamachi application).
 Once everything is set, you should see the new network listed together with its users.
-The LED in front of each user indicates if they are online or offline.
+The 'LED' in front of each user indicates if they are online or offline.
 Right clicking an online user in this list will allow you to copy its IP address.

 ![UK03.png](./docs/imgs/UK03.png)